WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/PWM/index.md

 Create a Meadow project named `PwmLed_Sample` and copy the code so your app looks like this:

+If you want to know more about `PwmLed`, You can check out the [`Meadow.Foundation.Servo Reference API`](http://beta-developer.wildernesslabs.co/docs/api/Meadow.Foundation/Meadow.Foundation.Leds.PwmLed.html)

 ```csharp
 using System;
 using System.Threading;